Cloud monitoring for high-performing applications

 Cloud monitoring has its own set of challenges compared to on-premises monitoring.
 These are inherent to the nature of cloud environments and must be addressed, or at the very least considered, when setting up a cloud monitoring solution.

 Clouds are dynamic and elastic environments, and resources come and go on-demand and automatically.
-Monitoring a system that is in a flux, that can change any minute – if not any second –, means that a software must be capable of keeping track of any types of changes in real time.
+Monitoring a system that is in flux and that can change any minute – if not any second – means that a software solution must be capable of keeping track of any types of changes in real time.
 Setting up monitoring once and forgetting about it is not an option when doing either cloud or hybrid cloud monitoring.
 You must keep in mind that networks can change, servers can be shut down, and that microservices arise and disappear in a blink.
-Both administrators and monitoring software have to be ready for things to change anytime, without necessarily triggering an alert or notification.
+Both administrators and monitoring software have to be ready for things to change at any time and without necessarily triggering an alert or notification.

-A cloud environment may also be distributed in multiple world locations, separated by a great geographical distance.
-An increase in latency to receive info is to be expected.
-Cloud network monitoring needs to take into account a possible lower performance in such distributed systems.
+A cloud environment may also be distributed across multiple locations separated by a great geographical distance.
+An increase in latency to receive information is to be expected.
+Cloud network monitoring needs to take into account the possible lower performance in such distributed systems.
 To address this, cloud vendors offer various locations / regions for their data centers to mitigate the distance between your own networks and theirs.
 Yet in some hybrid environments, where both on-premises and cloud services are present, a higher latency is to be expected due to the still existing distance between cloud and local resources.
 A cloud monitoring solution needs to be strong in monitoring both sides of these networks.

 Cloud environments may require more security and compliance measures, especially to ensure that data is protected.
 Cloud security monitoring may become more difficult to execute as there may not be the same level of control over resources as with on-premises.

-Lastly, costs are not to be ignored when using a cloud environment.
+Lastly, costs cannot be ignored when using a cloud environment.
 There are multiple usage tiers and every service is billed differently.
-However, suffice to say, monitoring the cloud may incur further costs that have to be calculated and kept track off to remain acceptable.
+However, monitoring the cloud may incur further costs that have to be calculated and tracked to ensure they remain acceptable.

 How to choose a cloud monitoring tool?

 With the vast array of services and cloud offerings available, choosing a cloud monitoring tool is not straightforward.
-We said earlier that the first choice to make is to pick a software that can monitor all the clouds your infrastructure is going to be based on.
-The more cloud environments you need, the fewer choices you could end up having.
-Less common cloud services may not be supported by every monitoring tool and even within the big three, AWS, Azure, and GCP, not all services and resources have been included in the monitoring.
-Luckily, at least the 3 major cloud services are generally well-supported by cloud monitoring solutions, so this should not pose too much of a limitation.
+As previously mentioned the first choice to make is to select software that can monitor all the clouds your infrastructure is going to be based on.
+The more cloud environments you need, the fewer choices you may end up having.
+Less common cloud services may not be supported by every monitoring tool and even within the big three, AWS, Azure, and GCP, not all services and resources are included in monitoring.
+Luckily, at least the 3 major cloud monitoring services are generally well-supported by cloud monitoring solutions, so this should not pose too much of a limitation.

-Automation in monitoring is important to reduce human error and ease up the whole monitoring.
-In cloud environments, this means auto-discovery of new and stale services that can then be automatically added or removed to the monitoring.
+Automation in monitoring is important to reduce human error and ease monitoring.
+In cloud environments, this means auto-discovery of new and stale services that can then be automatically added to or removed from monitoring.
 Checkmk auto-discovers services, and adds and removes hosts in real-time, so changes in the cloud environment are immediately reflected on the monitoring side.

 Features to look for in a cloud monitoring software